Why My Mum Loves Russell Crowe

 Emma van den Berg questions the personal and intimate space between a mother and her daughter.
 Specific moments of a single mother with her only child are documented in the film ‘Doei, Stomme Trut’ by the following and filming of Mical and Stephanie.
 Grown up as the only child of a single mother herself Emma van den Berg tries to capture the specific, intimate and narrow space of a symbiotic relationship, that can feel as much safe as oppressive.
 Next to the film ‘Doei, Stomme Trut’ the personal video installation ‘Mama’ (choreographed and facilitated by Pedro Matias) is shown of Emma van den Berg and her mother in a filmed performance.
 This film explores and questions the symbiotic space between a mother and her daughter.
 The specific personal memory of a mother brushing a child’s hair, becomes a way to research the attachment/detachment between parent and child.

 By the turning of the camera, (away from her subjects and on to the film maker herself) a shift in perspective, viewing and acting takes place by replacing the tools of a documentary maker for those of the performer.

-In my film ‘Doei, Stomme Trut’ I followed my close friend Mical and her mother Stephanie a month prior to Mical’s departure from Amsterdam Schiphol Airport.
+In ‘Doei, Stomme Trut’ I follow my close friend Mical and her mother Stephanie a month prior to Mical’s departure from Amsterdam Schiphol Airport.
 Mical is a 24 year old girl who lives at home with her mother until this day.
 Her mother Stephanie raised Mical for the most part by her own.
 Even though they are two very individual characters, they’ve also shared their living space closely for the last 25 years and are strongly attached to each other.
 Now that is about to change since Mical booked her one way ticket to move to San Francisco and start her new life there.
 A shift of family related space, a shift of time.